 Patterns for Remote MCP Servers

-This page provides a reference catalog of patterns designed for use with Remote MCP servers in Redpanda Cloud.
+This page provides a reference catalog of patterns designed for use with MCP servers in Redpanda Cloud.
 Use these patterns as building blocks for your own MCP tools.
 For step-by-step instructions on building, deploying, and testing MCP servers, see Build Remote MCP Servers in Redpanda Cloud.

 Each pattern is a reusable example for a common MCP tool scenario.
 Patterns are grouped by use case.
 All YAML is ready to use in your MCP server project.